 East Hills home prices are not only among the most expensive in New York, but East Hills real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 8.38% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.76% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, East Hills is a great place for families with children to consider.
-First of all, many other families with children live here, making East Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, East Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+East Hills is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, East Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Despite being a small village, East Hills has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+Despite being a small village, East Hills has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 East Hills is a somewhat ethnically-diverse village.
 The people who call East Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in East Hills include Russian, Italian, Polish, Eastern European, and Iranian.
+Important ancestries of people in East Hills include Polish, Russian, German, Eastern European, and Italian.

 The most common language spoken in East Hills is English.
-Other important languages spoken here include Persian and Chinese.
+Other important languages spoken here include Persian and Spanish.